 We conduct our business in an honest and ethical manner.
-We expect our employees to deal with everyone in a fair and open manner and to conform with the spirit and intent, as well as the technical requirements, of all contracts that we enter into as well as with all laws, regulations and rules that govern us.
-Our approach to business ethics is guided by our Code of Ethics, which is implemented through our Doing What’s Right program, supported by our anti-corruption policy and practices, and has provisions for conflicts of interest.
-We maintain and implement a tax policy and disclose our engagement in public policy.
+We expect our employees to deal with everyone in a fair and open manner and to conform to the spirit and intent, as well as the technical requirements, of all contracts and agreements that we enter into, and with all laws, regulations and rules that govern us.
+Our approach to business ethics is guided by our Code of Ethics, which is implemented through our Doing What’s Right program, supported by our Anti-Corruption Policy, and has provisions for conflicts of interest.
+We maintain and implement a tax policy and disclose our engagement in the development of public policy.

-All charitable donations, sponsorships and community investments must comply with Teck’s Anti-Corruption Policy and follow Teck’s charitable donations and community investment guidelines, which prohibit donations that would improperly benefit a government official.
+All charitable donations, sponsorships and community investments must comply with Teck’s Anti-Corruption Policy and follow Teck’s charitable donations and community investment guidelines, which prohibit donations that would improperly benefit a government official or other individuals.
 Compliance with the Anti-Corruption Policy is subject to periodic review by internal audit.

-Our Indigenous Participation Funding Guidelines provide guidance on payments made to Indigenous Peoples for participating in Teck-related activities.
-It is not illegal for a company to provide these types of payments to Indigenous Peoples so long as (i) the provision of the payments is not made corruptly to assist the Company in obtaining or retaining business, and (ii) the provision of the payments is not prohibited by the applicable country or local laws.
+Our Indigenous Participation Funding Guidelines provide guidance on payments made to Indigenous Peoples for participating in Teck-related activities, such as regulatory assessment and approval processes.
+It is not illegal for a company to provide these types of payments to Indigenous Peoples so long as (i) the provision of the payments is not made corruptly to assist the company in obtaining or retaining business, and (ii) the provision of the payments is not prohibited by the applicable country or local laws.

 We provide anti-corruption training to employees who may be exposed to corruption risks due to the nature of their work.
 For example, employees who work with government officials or who could potentially have contact with government officials are required to complete an anti-corruption training program.
 Employee anti-corruption training is conducted at least every two years.
 Third-party service providers, agents and consultants who represent Teck to government officials are asked to complete our Third-Party Anti-Corruption questionnaire and, in some instances, to complete our training.